melinamontelongo/backend-and-apis-projects/README.md

 File Metadata Microservice: https://file-metadata--melinamontelong.repl.co/

 *Non-responsive interface with very basic styling.
-The focus was set on the server side part.
+The focus was set on the server side functionalities.